MichaelCurrin/python-webserver-quickstarts/README.md

 * [Hello World App](https://djangoforbeginners.com/hello-world/) on Django For Beginners site
 * [Run Django without a database](http://www.librador.com/2011/05/23/How-to-run-Django-tests-without-a-database/)

 ### CherryPy

-Not as famous as Flask but it is similar and from some research it is supposed to be faster too.
+Not as famous as Flask, but it is similar and from some research it is supposed to be faster too.

 Links: